 - Page load time (measured in seconds)

-On-page engagement metrics reflect how users engage with your content.
+On-page engagement metrics reflect user behavior toward your content.
 As a rule of thumb, the longer visitors stay on your pages, the better it is for your site.

-This is mainly because Google rewards websites with great user experience.
-So, if people interact with your content and stay for some time, it can lead to better search engine visibility.
+This is mainly because Google rewards websites with a great user experience.
+So, if people interact with your content and stay for some time, it can lead to better organic search engine visibility.

 Key metrics to track include: